Samalth/Sales-boardgame-thebestseller-/README.txt

 In the phpMyAdmin you will see that the database you just named "thebestseller" is now standing at the bottom of a row of some other automatically created databases
 8. Click on the new database and on the almost top of your screen you will see some options, one of them is called import, click on it
 9. After you get to the import screen, click on 'choose file' and select the .CSV file
+10. Scroll down to the options and change 'Columns seperated by' from ',' to a ';'.
-10. scroll down to the bottom of the import screen and you'll see a switch with the text "first line ..." switch this box to on
+11. Next scroll down to the bottom of the import screen and you'll see a switch with the text "first line ..." switch this box to on
 IMPORTANT: do not click other buttons or switches in the import screen unless you know what you are doing!
-11. At the bottom of the page you will see a button called "import" click it and your database is ready IMPORTANT for anyone wanting to change the database, if the database is not started with the correct configurations (read database.js) the server will not start
+12. At the bottom of the page you will see a button called "import" click it and your database is ready IMPORTANT for anyone wanting to change the database, if the database is not started with the correct configurations (read database.js) the server will not start

 Lastly, you should start both sides (client and server) of the project: